RX-M/web-public/course-pages/istio/multicloud-with-istio-on-k8s.md

 ### Who Should Attend?

-Site/Service Reliability Engineers (SRE), Architects, Developers, QA Staff, Technical Managers, DevOps and IT personnel
+Site/Service Reliability Engineers (SRE), Architects, Developers, QA Staff, Technical Managers, DevOps and Information Technology (IT) personnel

 ### What Attendees will learn